Valentina-pa/Bike-Renting-Analysis/README.md

 i.
 Registered : count of registered member\
 j. cnt : total member\
 \
-First of all, we need to create the data frame using csv data.
+First of all, we need to create the data frame using csv data and clean it.